Buzztrax/buzztrax/README.md

 ## building from git
 To build use autogen.sh instead of configure.
 This accept the same options like configure.
 Later one can use autoregen.sh to rerun the bootstrapping.
-To build from git one needs to have gtk-doc and cvs (for autopoint from gettext) installed.
+To build from git one needs to have gtk-doc, yelp-tools and cvs (for autopoint from gettext) installed.

 ## directories
 * docs : design ideas and API reference